11 Essential tips for effective communication skills in the workplace

 No one is perfect.
 You are not perfect, and neither are your coworkers, boss, and clients.
 They will have good days and bad days.
 And so will you.
 But when things go wrong, remember to simply keep calm and carry on.
 Wait until the heat of your anger or frustration passes before you do or say anything that could be interpreted the wrong way (or just plain wrong).

 You should vent — but only when it’s appropriate to do so.
 Venting has its place in the workplace, but it should be done with discretion.
-Save it for a trusted associate who is going through something similar, or in an open-door meeting with a manager who is receptive to hearing what’s going on at work — even if he or she is not directly involved in the issue at hand.
+Save it for a trusted associate who is going through something similar, or in an open-door meeting with a manager who is receptive to hearing what’s going on at work — even if they are not directly involved in the issue at hand.

 You don’t need to be an expert communicator to know that venting in the wrong way or at the wrong time is a recipe for disaster.
 For example, while you’re upset after someone has done something you don’t like doesn’t mean you should storm into his office and let him have it.
 Instead, take a step back and cool off before confronting him — especially if you’re angry and emotional.